OneShotStott/bootstrap/README.md

 Bootstrap has an invaluable library of components that can be copied and edited to suit your purpose in your own code and the Challenge to add your own Table was a brilliant way to get me to start looking more in-depth into the Bootstrap database.

 Another hilarious lesson was learning my laptop screen would be considered a Medium size by HTML as I was just about tearing my hair out trying to figure out why some of my code wasnt working no matter i was viewing at fullscreen!

+The styling options available to you with Bootstrap are immense and definitely seem to be a faster route than using just CSS.